szaimen/Nextcloud-NAS-Guide/README.md

 Theoratically you could now disconnect the monitor, mouse and keyboard again.

 ## How to connect to your server over SSH?
-In order to connect to your server from a different PC in the same network, you should use SSH.
+In order to connect to your server from a PC in the same network, you should use SSH.
 You are then able to use copy and paste and more.
 1. Open a command prompt on Windows 10 or terminal on Linux
 1. Type in `ssh username@ip-address`<br>
 One example is: `ssh ncadmin@192.168.178.144`